aerugo/prelude/README.md

 ## Prelude

 Prelude is an extremely simple tool to help you make context prompts for LLMs with long context windows.
 It is useful when using LLMs to improve code that is distributed over multiple files and directories.
 Prelude generates a prompt containing the file tree and concatenated file contents of a specified directory.
 The prompt is automatically copied to the clipboard and optionally saved to a file.
+On systems without a clipboard, the prompt is printed to stdout and optionally saved to a file.

 ### Usage